QuantEcon/lecture-python-advanced.myst/lectures/calvo.md

 $$ (eq:vcrformula)

-**Remark:** We have  introduced the constrained-to-constant $\mu$ government in order eventually to highlight the   time-variation of
-$\mu_t$   that is a telltale sign of a Ramsey plan's  **time inconsistency**.
+Time-variation of $\vec \mu$ chosen by a Ramsey planner is the telltale sign of the Ramsey plan's  **time inconsistency**.

+Obviously, our constrained-to-constant $\mu$
+Ramsey planner **must** must  choose  a plan that is time consistent.

 ## Markov Perfect Governments

 We now describe yet another timing protocol.

 In this one, there is a  sequence of government policymakers.

 A time $t$ government chooses $\mu_t$ and expects all future governments to set
 $\mu_{t+j} = \bar \mu$.